F. Bedford, Ph.D. Cross-racial Eyewitness Identification

-Dr. Bedford has consulted as an expert witness for several years (e.g. Pima County public defenderís office) on eye witness identification and perception issues.† A number of cases have involved cross-racial identification.
+Dr. Bedford has consulted as an expert witness for several years on eye witness identification and perception issues.
+A number of cases have involved cross-racial identification.
 Others include weapon misidentification, faulty line-ups, and classic mistaken identity.
-Felice Bedford, Ph.D., is on the faculty at the University of Arizona Psychology Department and received her education at the prestigious Psychology Department of the University of Pennsylvania.
-Attorneys she has worked with in Arizona include Thomas Jacobs, Anthony Payson, Chuck LaGrand, Christopher Shank, Walter Gonclaves, Roger Sigal, and Eric Rau. †Dr. Bedford is a published author of numerous scholarly articles in academic journals, a researcher, and a lecturer in multiple areas of perception, including cross-racial face recognition.
-Her website is www.u.arizona.edu/~bedford †and her research expertise is perceptual learning.
+Felice Bedford, Ph.D., is a professor at the University of Arizona Psychology Department and received her education at the prestigious Psychology Department of the University of Pennsylvania.
+Attorneys she has worked with in Arizona include Anthony Payson, Thomas Jacobs, Tomas Hippart, Brian Metcalf, Chuck LaGrand, Christopher Shank, Walter Gonclaves, Roger Sigal, and Eric Rau.
+Dr. Bedford is the author of the book All cab drivers look alike: The science of changing perception through experience (2013, Tivoli Press) and has published numerous scholarly articles in academic journals.
+She also conducts experiments and gives lectures in multiple areas of perception, including cross-racial face recognition.
+Her website is www.u.arizona.edu/~bedford and her research expertise is perceptual learning.

 The Other Race Effect presents a major problem when trying to identify a suspect in a crime when the suspect is from a different racial group.
 However, people are often unaware that they lack the recognition ability and falsely identify an innocent person - and have complete certainty that they are right when in fact they are not.

 Consider an example of identical twins.
 If you didn't know there were 2 individuals, you would easily misidentify one for the other.
 You would have every confidence that you had identified the right person - but you would be wrong.
 That is often what it feels like to try to identify an individual from another racial group.